Skip to main content

 What is pipeline visualization?

-Dagger Cloud provides a web interface to visualize each step of your pipeline, drill down to detailed logs, understand how long operations took to run, and whether operations were cached.
+Traces, a browser-based interface focused on tracing and debugging Dagger pipeline runs.
+A Trace contains detailed information about the steps performed by the pipeline.
+Traces let you visualize each step of your pipeline, drill down to detailed logs, understand how long operations took to run, and whether operations were cached.

 What operational insights does Dagger Cloud provide?